Blitzy/unity-ui-manager/Assets/UIManager/README.md

 The core functionality of UI Manager is made up of only two simple classes: `UIManager` and `Screen`.

 ### UIManager
 `UIManager` is responsible for instantiating and maintaining the screen stack.
-When you want to push or pop a screen to the stack, you interact with `UIManager`. `UIManager` has a few prerequisites that should be understood when using it:
+When you want to push or pop a screen to the stack, you interact with `UIManager`.

+`UIManager` has a few prerequisites that should be understood when using it:

 > ### Prerequisites
->
-> > 1. **IUpdateTransmitter**
-> > UIManager is built on top of the IUpdateTransmitter and IUpdateObserver interfaces.
-UIManager is
-> > an IUpdateObserver that needs to register with an IUpdateTransmitter in order to receive
-> > 'OnUpdate' calls every frame.
 > >
-> > 2. **Screen Prefab Folder**
+> > 1. **Screen Prefab Folder**
 > > The UIManager looks for screen prefabs by name inside a specific folder that you specify in the
 > > constructor.
 This folder must reside within a folder called 'Resources' in the Unity project.
 > >